tienphuckx/Qt-QML-Solutions/README.md

-# hav_fun_with_qt_qml
+# Step practice with Qt QML
-"Let's explore the power of Qt QML together through this list of simple examples." – Somebody (Okay, it’s me)
+Let's explore the power of Qt QML together through this list of simple examples